isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-fleas-have-wings.markdown

 [wingless arthropods](https://en.wikipedia.org/wiki/Aptera)
 ** - like most ectoparasites such as **
 **ticks**
-**. **
+**.Â **
 **Fleas use their powerful and tiny legs to jump (about 8 inches vertically) or move between hairs of host animal.
-Fleas, besides froghoppers, have the highest jump-body size ratio. **
+Fleas, besides froghoppers, have the highest jump-body size ratio.Â **
 ## Details: Do Fleas Have Wings?
 9 FAQs for Fleas
 So, fleas have no wings.
 The suffix aptera in the order Siphonaptera (a Greek word) denotes that fleas are wingless while siphon is interpreted as siphon.